MystenLabs/sui/doc/src/explore/tutorials.md

-We will follow the same convention as the one described in the [Sui setup instructions](../build/wallet.md#setup) and assume that Sui configuration files generated durind Sui genesis state creation are stored in the `"$SUI_ROOT"/sui_instance` directory, and **for the remainder of this tutorial we will assume that you are executing the `wallet` command in this directory**.
+We will follow the same convention as the one described in the [Sui setup instructions](../build/wallet.md#setup) and assume that Sui configuration files generated during Sui genesis state creation are stored in the `"$SUI_ROOT"/sui_instance` directory.

+*IMPORTANT*: For the remainder of this tutorial, we will assume that you are executing the `wallet` command in the `"$SUI_ROOT"/sui_instance` directory as well.
+Adjust your paths accordingly.

-## Gather Accounts and Gas Objects
+## Gather accounts and gas objects

 After completing the [Setup section](#setup) you should have a Sui instance running in a terminal window.
 Now switch to a new terminal window and keep the first terminal running.
 Make sure that you run the `wallet` command in the directory